miss-mad/js30-html5-canvas/README.md

 ## Description

+A fun press-and-hold art creator established with HTML's `canvas` element.
 Created with only Vanilla JavaScript.

 ## Usage